iofoundry/ontology/README.md

 ## Released and Provisional Ontologies

 * `core/Core` **[Released]**
   >  The IOF Core Ontology contains notions found to be common across multiple manufacturing domains.
-This file is an RDF implementation of these notions.
+This file is an RDF rendering of these notions expressed in OWL.
 The ontology utilizes the Basic Formal Ontology or BFO as a top-level ontology but also borrows terms from various domain-independent or mid-level ontologies.
 The purpose of the ontology is to serve as a foundation for ensuring consistency and interoperability across various domain-specific reference ontologies the IOF publishes.
   * `core/meta/AnnotationVocabulary` **[Released]**
     > The IOF Annotation Vocabularyprovides a set of OWL annotation properties for annotating IOF or other content with metadata to facilitate user and ontology developer understanding.
   * `commons-to-core-mapping/MappingCommonsToIOF` **[Released]**